Verizon Business

 Verizon Business (formerly known as Verizon Enterprise Solutions) is a division of Verizon Communications based in Basking Ridge, New Jersey, that provides services and products for Verizon's business and government clients.

-It was formed as Verizon Business in January 2006 and relaunched as Verizon Enterprise Solutions on January 1, 2012.
+Formed as Verizon Business in January 2006 and relaunched as Verizon Enterprise Solutions on January 1, 2012, it replaced MCI Inc., whose last president and CEO was Michael Capellas (previously chairman and CEO of Compaq and briefly a president of the modern Hewlett-Packard), as a trade name.
 Verizon reorganized into three units in January 2019, which included Verizon Business Group.

 Overview

-Verizon Business was created following Verizon's acquisition of MCI Communications in January 2006.
+Verizon Business was created following Verizon's acquisition of MCI Inc. in January 2006.
 The division became Verizon Enterprise Solutions on January 1, 2012 and is based in Basking Ridge, New Jersey.
 Verizon Enterprise Solutions is the division of Verizon Communications that manages Verizon's business and government clients.
 The division's network and services were available in more than 150 countries and it had employees in 75 countries in 2013.

 Verizon Business operated 200 data centers in 22 countries, providing cloud, hosting and Internet colocation services to customers in 2013.
 It also had partial ownership in 80 submarine cable networks worldwide, including the SEA-ME-WE 4, Trans-Pacific Express, and the Europe India Gateway systems in 2011.

 John Stratton led the division from January 2012 until April 2014 when Chris Formant was named president of the unit.

 Verizon reorganized into three distinct units starting in January 2019 Verizon Consumer Group, Verizon Business Group, and Verizon Media Group.
 When this was announced, it was also announced that Tami Erwin, then executive vice president of wireless operations, would lead Verizon Business.

 Erwin was replaced in July 2022 by Sowmyanarayan Sampath as CEO of Verizon Business.
 In March 2023, Kyle Malady replaced Sampath as CEO.